Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: Dirac observables and the gauge-fixing equivalence

-The final example is chosen to demonstrate that anisotropic spacetimes can accommodate gauges that do not exist in isotropic spacetimes.
-We call it the {\it single tensor-mode} gauge and it assumes the vanishing of the metric density, the vector metric perturbations and one polarization mode of the gravitational wave:
+Our final example is chosen to demonstrate that anisotropic spacetimes can accommodate gauges that do not exist in isotropic spacetimes.
+We shall call it the {\it scalar gravity-wave gauge}.
+It assumes the vanishing of a scalar, a vector and a tensor metric perturbation:

 The determinant of the Poisson brackets $\Lambda_{\mu\nu}$,